 Our Analysis and Test Results

-The Camp Chef Explorer 2-Burner is a durable, freestanding stove with excellent flame power and simmering capabilities.
-It is best for medium-to-large sized groups and offers the flexibility to also be used on a table or tailgate.
-Retailing for a very approachable price (and often available for substantially less), this is a fantastic option for all manner of rugged foodies and our Top Pick for Group Cooking.
+The Explorer 2-Burner is a durable, freestanding stove with excellent flame power and simmering capabilities.
+It is best for medium-to-large-sized groups and can be used on either a table or tailgate.
+Retailing for a very approachable price (and often available for substantially less), this is a fantastic option for all manner of rugged foodies.

 Performance Comparison